confraternities of laymen were common in late medieval Italy and elsewhere

 On the first floor the fine chapter house (Sala

-scapular can mean a cloak, but here it is a loop of cloth which the friar
+scapular was originally a cloak, but here it is a loop of cloth which the friar

 wears hanging from his neck, bearing a pouch containing a holy image.
 In